Published: June 30th 2012June 30th 2012

 Well, the time has come to say goodbye.
 The feelings are so conflicting.
 I’m happy to go home and see all my loved ones that I’ve missed but I’m also sad to leave all the loved ones that I now have here in Chile.
 Since coming back from Argentina, and spending my last week here, I’ve looked at my calendar every day with both excited anticipation and looming dread.

-day of knowing each other we were already out partying together.
+day of knowing each other we were already going out on the town together.
 It feels like we’ve known each other forever!
 I’m serious.
 Claire told me that she was in Dallas this past November and I was like “What?
 You were in Dallas and you didn’t come see me?!?!”
-Which then I comically remembered that we didn’t know each other back then.
-Haha!
-We just met
+Then I comically remembered that we didn’t know each other back then.
+We just

 9 months old :)